rhdtownsend/msg/docs/source/user-guide/how-msg-works.rst

 How MSG Works
 *************

-This chapter expands on the :ref:`Python <python-walkthrough>`, :ref:`Fortran <fortran-walkthrough>` and :ref:`C <c-walkthrough>` walkthroughs, by describing in detail how MSG evaluates stellar spectra and photometric colors.
+This chapter expands on the :ref:`walkthroughs`, by describing in detail how MSG evaluates stellar spectra and photometric colors.

 Evaluating a Spectrum
 =====================